amirich/amirich/README.md

 ### ⬜ Owner (main accaunt): [Amirkhon3223](https://github.com/Amirkhon3223#hi-there-im-amirkhon-)
 ### Hi there, I'm Amirkhon! 👋
 - 🅰️ Front-End Developer Angular
-- 🧑‍💻 I’m currently to be a Fullstack-Developer
-- 🏫 I’m looking to collaborate on IT companies.
 - 🔍 How to reach me: [Instagram](https://www.instagram.com/amirkhon_isomadinov/), [Telegram](https://t.me/Amirichvoker)